 Arthritis in your ankles has many causes.
-You might develop ankle arthritis after a fracture, as a consequence of rheumatoid arthritis, psoriasis or other cause.
+You might develop ankle arthritis after a fracture, as a consequence of rheumatoid arthritis, psoriasis or another cause.
 Or, you might have degenerative arthritis due to a cause that may never be known.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy